Muppets Take Accra

 After hearing more details about TFET from Bosun Jang, Senior Manager for International Social Impact at Sesame Workshop, the presenters shared a short video clip of the Girls’ Education and Inclusion in the Classroom Module with the audience.
 Our session finished with Varuni Dayaratna, Vice President of International Projects at NORC, presenting key baseline findings from the impact evaluation report NORC is currently conducting on the effectiveness of the program.

 We loved being a part of this exciting symposium that gathered so many people from around the world to discuss the power of technology in the classroom.
-To learn more about the TFET program, see our newly launched website pages here.
+To learn more about the TFET program, see here.